kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 Again, by a similar line of reasoning, as we know that '\_ chases the cat' expects a noun phrase, $$\alpha_{\text{the dog}}(NP)$$ should be high, and we've correctly identified that 'it' and 'the dog' are both likely to be noun phrases in our simple model of constituency.
-Isn't this cool?
+Isn't this neat?

 As a bonus, the $$\beta$$ probabilities naturally fall out of the learning process for unsupervised PCFGs, and they encode a test by which we as humans